AdvancedPhotonSource/specguiutils/specguiutils/README.md

 Version 0.6.5  2018-01-08
     - Add code to PositionSelector and ScanBrowser to allow selecting user parameters and showing them in the scanBrowser

+Version 0.7 2018-01-14
+    - combine all the 0.6.x to make final 0.7 rev.
+    - Also removed a catch of the error in a place that it is not used.